VIDEO PREMIERE: SINGER/SONGWRITER OLIVIA GRACE EXPLORES INTIMACY & HEARTBREAK IN DREAMY MUSIC VIDEO FOR ‘SAFE’

 For Olivia, a creative life was somewhat inevitable.
 She grew up in small-town Maryland, a self-described “loner” who hung out at a local record shop and received her first keyboard as a gift from her parents.

 After college and her stint in New York City, Olivia fell comfortably into the music scene in Los Angeles.
 “When I moved to LA I had all the stereotypes in my head,” she tells me.
 “But then I actually got to experience different neighborhoods and met a lot of people and it’s been really nice.
 I found it was so easy to become a part of the music community.
-I can go out to a show or an event along and I’ll see like five, 10 people I know.
+I can go out to a show or an event alone and I’ll see like five, 10 people I know.
 And when I went out in New York that didn’t happen.”

 The welcome change in her environment inevitably impacted her songwriting as well. “[The songwriting process] has changed a lot since being in LA.
 I’ve started doing sessions almost every day.
 With ‘Safe’, I co-wrote that with Josh Wood and then produced that with Dave Burris so it’s been a lot more collaborative.”